hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 As you probably noticed, we haven't covered all possible combinations.
 For instance, there are databases that use tables as an underlying storage but do not support SQL queries (e.g. [EdgeDB](https://www.edgedb.com/)), or databases that are tabular and relational but do not support SQL (e.g. [Dataphor](https://github.com/dataphor/Dataphor)).
-From my experience, most major databases fall into one of the categories in the table above.
+Most databases that I've encountered fall into one of the categories in the table above.

 ### Premature optimization